 In August 2022, the U.S. government enacted the Inflation Reduction Act into law.
 The Inflation Reduction Act includes a new corporate alternative minimum tax (Corporate AMT) of 15.0% on the adjusted financial statement income (AFSI) of corporations with average AFSI exceeding \$1.00 billion over a three-year period, as well as a 1% excise tax on the net fair market value of stock repurchases made after December 31, 2022.
 The Corporate AMT is effective beginning in fiscal 2024.
-The Inflation Reduction Act did not have a material impact on our tax expense, cash taxes, or effective tax rate for the years ending March 31, 2024 and March 31, 2023.
+The Inflation Reduction Act did not have a material impact on the year ending March 31, 2025 and the year ending March 31, 2024.

-As of March 31, 2024, 27 countries have enacted various aspects of the Organisation for Economic Co-operation and Development's Base Erosion and Profit Shifting Project to ensure that multinational enterprises pay a GMT.
-In 24 of those countries, the GMT is effective for tax years beginning in our fiscal 2025.
-Based on currently enacted law, the impact of GMT on the fiscal 2025 results is not expected to be material.
+As of March 31, 2025, 55 countries have enacted various aspects of the Organisation for Economic Co-operation and Development's Base Erosion and Profit Shifting Project to ensure that multinational enterprises pay a GMT.
+In 38 of those countries, the GMT is effective for tax years beginning in our fiscal 2025.
+As of March 31, 2025, the impact of GMT on our fiscal 2025 results is not material.